 This paper reports on the results of a content analysis that assessed trends over time (1995-2012) in the quality of the foundational element of articles describing informal programs, activities, workshops, or courses initiated to promote the recruitment or retention of girls and women in STEM.
-A systematic literature review is a type of content analysis that involves the systematic coding of textual data (Hsieh & Shannon, 2005).
+Content analysis - also referred to as a systematic review - is a research method that involves the use of a systematic classification process to code textual data (Hsieh & Shannon, 2005).
 Systematic reviews are guided by research questions and develop systems to score articles using both qualitative and quantitative analysis (Andrews & Harlen, 2006).
-This research addressed questions about both the quantity and quality of this subset of the body of literature about gender and STEM.
+The research addressed questions about both the quantity and quality of this subset of the body of literature about gender and STEM.